-The composer, conductor and pianist Joe Hisaishi has composed most of the music for Miyazaki's cinematic productions - an unmissable reference in popular Japanese culture - and its reputation is just as excellent as that of the films.
+The composer, conductor, and pianist Joe Hisaishi has composed most of the music for Miyazaki's cinematic productions - an unmissable reference in popular Japanese culture - and its reputation is just as excellent as that of the films.

-They include Princess Mononoke, My Neighbour Totoro, Spirited Away, The Castle in the Sky and Kiki's Delivery Service, through which essential themes such as humanity, ecology, technology and pacifism in a raw, brutal world are discussed.
+They include Princess Mononoke, My Neighbour Totoro, Spirited Away, The Castle in the Sky, and Kiki's Delivery Service, through which essential themes such as humanity, ecology, technology, and pacifism in a raw, brutal world are discussed.

 They became friends after meeting, thus revealing the talent of Joe Hisaishi who before that had not sealed the foundations of his own musical style.
 In harmony with Miyazaki, he has created a characteristic, unclassifiable universe.
-This iconic duo have changed the opinion regarding Japanese animation of a whole generation.
+This iconic duo has changed the opinion regarding Japanese animation of a whole generation.

 5. Pirates of the Caribbean - Hans Zimmer